platz1de/EasyEdit-Data/README.md

 - Blocks listed under "translate" need to only change their meta values
 - Blocks listed under "complex" need to change their block id and meta values according to given java meta values

+The priority of listed types is in reverse order ("complex" > "translate" > "replace"), "translate" and "complex" should never contain the same block id and meta values though.

 Primary data source:

 - [Minecraft Wiki](https://minecraft.fandom.com/)